Homepage look and feel

 A "See more..." link at the bottom of the list will take you to a full page of all Popular articles, located at /help/popular-articles (or /home/popular-articles or /docs/popular-articles depending on which root path you've chosen).
 You can see ours here: https://support.knowledgeowl.com/help/popular-articles

-Out of the box, this list will display 5 articles.
-If no articles are available, it will display the text "None".
-If more than 5 are available, it will include a "See more..." link.
+Out of the box, this list will display five articles.
+If no articles are available, it displays the text "None."
+If more than five are available, it includes a "See more..." link at the bottom of the list.

 Change number of articles in the list